Seagrass meadow: Background

 Seagrasses are formed by a polyphyletic group of monocotyledons (order Alismatales), which recolonised marine environments about 80 million years ago.
 Seagrasses are habitat-forming species because they are a source of food and shelter for a wide variety of fish and invertebrates, and they perform relevant ecosystem services.

 There are about 60 species of fully marine seagrasses belonging to four families (Posidoniaceae, Zosteraceae, Hydrocharitaceae and Cymodoceaceae), all in the order Alismatales (in the class of monocotyledons).
-Seagrasses beds or meadows can be either made up of a single species (monospecific) or mixed.
+Seagrasses beds or meadows can be made up of either a single species (monospecific) or mixed.
 In temperate areas one or a few species usually dominate (like the eelgrass Zostera marina in the North Atlantic), whereas tropical beds are usually more diverse, with up to thirteen species recorded in the Philippines.
 Like all autotrophic plants, seagrasses photosynthesize, in the submerged photic zone.
 Most species undergo submarine pollination and complete their life cycle underwater.